ziggy73701/TV-show-status-for-Kometa/README.md

 # 📺 TV Show Status for Kometa

+This is a fork of https://github.com/netplexflix/TV-show-status-for-Kometa and all credit goes to the original author, as a user of https://github.com/InsertDisc/pattrmm for quite some time I wanted something that brought in a mix of funtionality.
+I have since expanded out to include new collections and features and will continue to do so.

-This script checks your [Sonarr](https://sonarr.tv/) for your TV Shows statuses and creates .yml files which can be used by [Kometa](https://kometa.wiki/) to create collections and overlays.</br>
+This script checks your [Sonarr](https://sonarr.tv/) and [Radarr](https://radarr.video/) for your TV Shows and Movie statuses and creates .yml files which can be used by [Kometa](https://kometa.wiki/) to create collections and overlays.</br>

+If you dont use Radarr or Sonarr in your setup I can highly reccomend it, even if you dont configure for auto download it has a lot of useful features.

 Categories:
 *  Shows for which a finale was added which aired in the past x days